Eriall1/CurseForgeAPy/README.md

 print(response)
 ```

-## Documentation

-For full documentation of the CurseForge API, please see the official CurseForge API documentation at https://docs.curseforge.com/.
-Docstrings are also available for some functions, however complete docstring creation for all functions is ongoing.

 ## Examples

 Here are some examples of how you can use CurseForgeAPy to access and interact with the CurseForge API:

 ### Games
 ``` Python